Text by CLOT Magazine

 Hyperdub are presenting their first soundtrack release with Lawrence Lek‘s score for his debut feature film AIDOL 爱道.
-The film premiered at Sadie Coles HQ in 2019 and has since appeared in numerous virtual and physical art/film/music festivals and exhibitions around the world, such as most recently at Unsound Festival 2020.
+The film premiered at Sadie Coles HQ in 2019 and has since appeared in numerous virtual and physical art/film/music festivals and exhibitions worldwide, such as most recently at Unsound Festival 2020.

 Lek is a simulation artist who uses computer-generated animation and video game engines to create films and virtual worlds that play with the language of science fiction, music videos and corporate worldbuilding.
-Outside of filmmaking, he has collaborated with Kode9 on the Nøtel, a simulation of a post-apocalyptic automated hotel, which began as a series of audio-visual performances and continues as a virtual reality installation.
+Outside of filmmaking, he has collaborated with Kode9 on the Nøtel.
+This post-apocalyptic automated hotel simulation began as a series of audio-visual performances and continues as a virtual reality installation.

 AIDOL is a CGI fantasy that tells the story of a fading superstar, Diva, who enlists an aspiring AI songwriter to mount a comeback performance at the 2065 eSports Olympic finale.
 Set in a realm of spectacular architecture, sentient drones and snow-deluged jungles, AIDOL revolves around the long and evolving struggle between humanity and Artificial Intelligence.

-In all, the instrumental tracks of the album, produced together with composer Seth Scott, are elegiac and beautiful, hybridising the classic film score, folding in patterns from game soundtracks, vaporwave, and ambient fourth world music.
+The instrumental tracks of the album, produced together with composer Seth Scott, are elegant and beautiful, hybridising the classic film score, folding in patterns from game soundtracks, vaporwave, and ambient fourth-world music.